-Ru les at all dates and t times Rules at certain dates and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends From 20 December to 31 January and holiday weekends, between 9am and 6pm (inclusive) Waiomu Bay Beach - entire beach On leash.
-Off leash at all other dates and times Whakatete Bay Beach - entire beach On leash.
+Rules at all dates and times Rules at certain date s and/or certain times AREA AND DESCRIPTION On leash and under control at all dates and times Prohibited at all dates and times Off leash but under control at all dates and times From Labour weekend to 1 March at all times (inclusive) and Easter and ANZAC holiday weekends From 20 December to 31 January and holiday weekends, between 9am and 6pm (inclusive) Tararū Beach - entire Beach On leash.
+Off leash at all other dates and times Te Mātā Beach, Little Te Mātā and Te Mātā Point - entire Beaches On leash.
+Off leash at all other dates and times Te Puru Beach - entire Beach On leash.
+Off leash at all other dates and times Thornton Bay Beach - entire Beach On leash.
+Off leash at all other dates and times Waiomu Bay Beach - entire Beach On leash.
+Off leash at all other dates and times Whakatete Bay Beach - entire Beach On leash.
 Off leash at all other dates and times WHANGAMATĀ COMMUNITY BOARD AREA Onemana Beach - south of Castle Rock Prohibited.
-On leash at all other dates and times Ōpoutere Beach - entire beach excluding southern end On leash Ōpoutere Beach south - Sandspit and Wharekawa Estuary and south end bush, south from the point at which the car park bridge crosses the stream and the southernmost beach access but excluding the loop track (loop track on leash) Prohibited Ōpoutere bush north - the area north from the point at which the car park bridge crosses the stream and the southernmost beach access Off leash Whangamatā - Hetherington Road Reserve Off leash Whangamatā - Park Avenue Reserve Off leash Whangamatā - Patiki Bay Reserve area located at the end of Durrant Drive and the adjoining reserve Off leash Whangamatā Beach - from beach access 18 north to 100 metres north of the wharf Prohibited.
-Off leash at all other dates and times Whangamatā Beach - Ōtahu Estuary from beach access 18 to beach access 20 Prohibited.
-Off leash at all other dates and times
+On leash at all other dates and times Ōpoutere Beach - entire Beach excluding southern end On leash Ōpoutere Beach south - Sandspit and Wharekawa Estuary and south end bush, south from the point at which the car park bridge crosses the stream and the southernmost Beach access but excluding the loop track (loop track on leash) Prohibited Whangamatā - Hetherington Road Reserve Off leash Whangamatā - Park Avenue Reserve Off leash